For court

 How to export text messages for court, straight from your iPhone

-You have a hearing, a lawyer asking for a PDF, or a filing deadline, and the conversation is sitting on your phone.
+You have a hearing, a lawyer asking for a PDF, or a filing deadline, and the conversation is on your phone.
 Here is how to print text messages from iPhone for court without a cable, a Mac, or a forensic firm.
 The same steps work whether you need to save text messages for court, download texts for court, or hand a paper copy to a judge.

 Works with iMessage, SMS, WhatsApp, Messenger, Telegram, Signal, Instagram DMs, and more.